COPYRIGHT, PLEASE NOTE

 CAMERA

-It has 12 micron pixels and it's perfect match to this optical configuration giving imaging scale of 0.9 arcseconds per pixel.
+The camera has 12 micron pixels, it's a perfect match to this optical configuration giving an image scale of 0.91 arcseconds per pixel.
 The full image spans 46.1 x 46.1 arcminutes of sky.
 (One degree is 60 arcminutes and Full Moon spans around 30 arcminutes of sky)

 INSTRUMENT ROTATOR